krzykrucz/e-lesson/README.md

 ##### Tech stack:
 * Kotlin with Spring Boot in production
-* Spock, ArchUnit in testing
+* Cucumber with Gherkin and ArchUnit in testing

 ##### The process:
 1. Big Picture event storming